lukezsmith/stm32-dev/README.md

 `list(APPEND tests_names "test_<your_module_name>")`

 #### HAL Drivers
 In `CMakeLists.txt` only a subset of HAL drivers have been added to the executable build.
 It may be necessary to update this list if you use a HAL driver that is not already included in the executable.
+**Note**: To use the HAL driver you will also need to enable it in the `include/stm32f4xx_hal_conf.h` file, also.

 ### Building
 The template uses CMake to build the code.
 To automate the process there is a Makefile in the root directory which can be run to automate the build.